 Federal Work-Study Program (FWS)

-The College receives federal funds to provide on campus and off campus employment opportunities to a limited number of students with demonstrated need that are enrolled in at least six (6) credits and are in good academic standing.
+The College receives federal funds to provide on campus and off campus employment opportunities to a limited number of students with demonstrated need that are enrolled in at least six (6) credits and are progressing in their program of study.
 Every attempt is made to place students in jobs that match their academic majors, skills or past experiences, and/or desired areas of employment.
-Students may work up to 20 hours per week while classes are in session and 30 hours per week when classes are not in session, but may never exceed 8 hours per day.
+Students may work up to 20 hours per week while classes are in session and 29 hours per week when classes are not in session, but may never exceed 8 hours per day.
 Students work at $8.00 per hour and payment is made by the Human Resources office of the College on a bi-weekly basis.
 Students are hired on a rolling basis.
 FWS is awarded until funds are exhausted.
 Students interested in FWS must complete the Thomas Nelson Community College Federal Work-Study Application.
 Students who are hired in FWS positions are required to complete a background check administered by our Human Resource Department.

 Federal Direct Loan Program (FDLP)

 The Federal Direct Loan Program (FDLP) provides eligible students with loans for the freshman and sophomore year.
 Loans made under the Federal Direct Loan Program are low-interest, long-term loans.
 A student must be enrolled for at least six (6) credits and be in good academic standing.